roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2287/electrical-characteristics.md

 | Rho_ANT    | Antenna ruggedness    | Output RF load mismatch ruggedness at ANT1 |          | 10:1 VSWR |
 | Tstg       | Storage Temperature   |                                            | -40°C    | 85°C      |

-::: warning
+::: warning ⚠️ WARNING
-:warning: The product is not protected against overvoltage or reversed voltages.
+The product is not protected against overvoltage or reversed voltages.
 If necessary, voltage spikes exceeding the power supply voltage specification, given in table above, must be limited to values within the specified boundaries by using appropriate protection devices.
 :::

 ## Maximum ESD